Whistler XTR 695, Cobra XRS 9950, BEltronics (BEL) Vector 955. Which is the best radar detector under

 It's the Whistler XTR-695's unique features and performance that separate it from the pack.
 Key among the former is something Whistler calls Ka RSID for

 What's it mean?
 In simple terms, it tells you at a glance how to react to a Ka-band alert.
 Option 1: Instantly stand on the brakes to the point of feeling the

 ABS kick in, or Option 2: Ignore it.
 Big difference between the two, right?

 Being able to distinguish between a local oscillator and real police radar is an enormous advantage.
-High-end Escort and BEL models like the Escort Redline and Passport 8500 X50, the Escort Passport 9500ix, Beltronics Pro 500 have had this feature for years.
+High-end Escort and BELtronics models like the Passport 8500 and Passport 8500 X50, the Escort Passport 9500ix, Beltronics RX65 and others in their stable have had this feature for years.
 But it displays

 |K Radar Sensitivity